hoarder-app/hoarder/README.md

 I browse reddit, twitter and hackernews a lot from my phone.
 I frequently find interesting stuff (articles, tools, etc) that I'd like to bookmark and read later when I'm in front of a laptop.
 Typical read-it-later apps usecase.
 Initially, I was using [Pocket](getpocket.com) for that.
 Then I got into self-hosting and I wanted to self-host this usecase.
 I used [memos](https://github.com/usememos/memos) for those quick notes and I loved it but it was lacking some features that I found important for that usecase such as link previews and automatic tagging (more on that in the next section).

 I'm a systems engineer in my day job (and have been for the past 7 years).
 I didn't want to get too detached from the web development world.
-I decided to build this app as a way to keep my hand dirty with web development, and at the same time, build something that I care about and will use everyday.
+I decided to build this app as a way to keep my hand dirty with web development, and at the same time, build something that I care about and use every day.

 ## Alternatives